-The Nominating and Governance Committee is responsible for identifying candidates qualified to become directors and recommending director nominees to the Board.
-As noted above, when considering candidates for the Board, the Nominating and Governance Committee evaluates the entirety of each candidate's credentials and does not have any specific eligibility requirements or minimum qualifications that candidates must meet.
-In general, as the Company's Corporate Governance Guidelines indicate, directors are expected to have the education, business experience and current insight necessary to contribute to the Board's performance of its functions, the interest and time available to be adequately involved with the Company over a period of years, and the functional skills, corporate leadership, diversity, international experience and other attributes that the Board believes will contribute to the development and expansion of the Board's knowledge and capabilities.
+The Nominating and Governance Committee is responsible for identifying candidates to become directors and recommending director nominees to the Board.
+In reviewing Board candidates, the Nominating and Governance Committee evaluates a candidate's overall credentials and background and does not have any specific eligibility requirements or minimum qualifications.
+In general, directors are expected to have the education, business and other experience and current insight necessary to contribute to the Board's performance of its functions, the interest and time to be actively engaged with the Company's management team over a period of years, and the functional skills, leadership, diversity, experience and other attributes that the Board believes will contribute to the development and expansion of the Board's knowledge and capabilities.